 “We do not know why as we have not been formally addressed by the president or given any information.
 You will need to contact Anzac House or one of the executive committee for an answer,” they said.

-A Victorian RSL executive has since claimed the sub branch was in ‘financial difficulty’ and hinted potential problems with ‘staff entitlements’ being fully paid.
+A Victorian RSL executive has since claimed that the sub branch was in ‘financial difficulty’ and hinted potential problems with ‘staff entitlements’ being fully paid.
 It is understood the decision to cease trading was made on Friday.

 Seven months after its doors were closed, Newport RSL has announced the election of a new committee which is understood to be working towards reopening the iconic venue.
 Building maintenance works appear to have already commenced at the Market Street site.

 “Newport RSL is preparing to open its doors.
 We have a newly elected committee and we have been given the green light to move forward securing the future of this amazing little gem,” a Newport RSL spokesperson said.

 “It has been a long and somewhat difficult seven months and now we need your help.
 Membership to Newport RSL is crucial.
 Membership will assist in securing its future for our Veterans and local community.”